 Photoshop editing tools

 Photoshop is a program with many image editing tools, but this comparison focuses on designing, so we will discuss Photoshop’s design tools.
+It has the following tools:

 - Mixer brush